christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 On the contrary, **Python has been used extensively for numeric computation**, with famous libraries such as Numpy, Numexpr ... which make it perfect for spreadsheet macros.

-Python has numerous available libraries, such as Excel reading or writing libraries which make it the perfect choice for macro development.
+Python has also numerous available libraries for other purposes, due to its success and support from big digital companies, such as Excel reading or writing libraries which make it the perfect choice for macro development.

 Even though Python 2.7 still remains very used, and Python 3 introduced differences, the latest version of LibreOffice comes with Python 3.3, so the use of Python 3.3 is advised for durability.

+{% highlight bash %}
 /Applications/LibreOffice.app/Contents/MacOS/python --version
 #Python 3.3.5
+{% endhighlight %}

-# First play with the shell
+# First play with the shell before creating your own macro

-Before creating your own macro for a LibreOffice spreadsheet, you can play with the Python shell.
+Before creating your own macro for , you can play with the Python shell.

-First launch LibreOffice with the socket, here is the Mac OS command :
+First launch LibreOffice Calc (to create spreadsheet open document) with an open socket to communicate with from the shell, on your Mac OS :

     /Applications/LibreOffice.app//Contents/MacOS/soffice --calc --accept="socket,host=localhost,port=2002;urp;StarOffice.ServiceManager"

 (for the Windows command : `c:\Program Files\OpenOffice1.1\program\soffice "--calc --accept=socket,host=localhost,port=2002;urp;"`)

-and launch Python
+and launch the Python shell

     /Applications/LibreOffice.app/Contents/MacOS/python